 What happens in the workshops?

 Each month I run three workshops on a theme.
 The aim of these workshops is to spark new poems using writing activities and inspiration from other poets.
-The final workshop of each month is a sharing and feedback session.
-Those who wish to can share a poem they’ve created during the month, and if they wish, receive some feedback from myself and the group.
-Sharing and feedback are optional, you can just come along to experience others’ poetry if you wish.
+The final workshop of each month is a sharing session.
+Those who wish to can share a poem they’ve created during the month, and if they wish, receive some light feedback in the form of praise (things that stuck with us, moved us, made us laugh…) and questions.
+You can just come along to experience others’ poetry if you wish.